-The applicant's written rationale does not adequately demonstrate compliance with the development standard is unreasonable / unnecessary in the circumstances of the case, and that there are sufficient environmental planning grounds to justify contravening the development standard as demonstrated below:
+The applicant's written rationale does not adequately demonstrate compliance with the development standard is unreasonable / unnecessary in the circumstances of the case, and that there are sufficient environmental planning grounds to justify contravening the development standard as demonstrated below.

-- The proposal is not considered to be compatible with the desired future character of the area in relation to building bulk, form and scale. - The proposed lots are not able to accommodate development that is consistent with relevant development controls, including excessive FSR and building bulk thereby not providing a suitable balance between landscaped areas and the built form. - The siting of the building is not within the building location zones, side setbacks, and envelope where it can be reasonably assumed development can occur. - The proposal does not comply with the solar access requirements for private open space areas resulting in an unacceptable amenity outcome. - The proposal results in adverse amenity impacts to the surrounding properties in terms of visual bulk. - Council's FSR controls have recently been amended to increase the applicable FSR as lot size decreases under LLEP 2013.
+- The proposal is not considered to be compatible with the desired future character of the area in relation to building bulk, form and scale. - The proposed lots are not able to accommodate development that is consistent with relevant development controls, including excessive building bulk thereby not providing

+- a suitable balance between landscaped areas and the built form or minimising the impact of bulk and scale of buildings on the streetscape or adjoining properties. - The siting of the building is not within the building location zones, side setbacks, and envelope where it can be reasonably assumed development can occur. - The proposal does not comply with the solar access requirements for private open space areas resulting in an unacceptable amenity outcome. - The proposal results in adverse amenity impacts to the surrounding properties in terms of visual bulk. - Council's FSR controls have recently been amended to increase the applicable FSR as lot size decreases under LLEP 2013.
 This reflects a specific strategic planning objective to have FSR controls that more closely resemble the existing form, scale and density of residential development on existing small lots under LLEP 2013 given the high occurrence and extent of variation requests under the former FSR controls.
-However, the proposed creation of new lots that are less than the minimum lot size results in an increase to the bulk, form and scale of development expressed in terms of maximum FSR (from 0.7:1 to 0.8:1), as well as minimum landscaped area (from 20% to 15%), than would otherwise be permitted on the existing site area and similar adjoining properties.
-Accordingly, the proposed variation to minimum lot size is considered to exacerbate the inconsistency of the proposal in terms of building bulk, form and scale with the existing pattern of development along this section of Church Street and would be inconsistent with the desired future character of the area.
+However, this does not suggest the minimum 200sgm lot size standard has been abandoned by Council.
+The proposed creation of new lots that are less than the minimum lot size results in an increase to the bulk, form and scale of development expressed in terms of maximum FSR (from 0.7:1 to 0.8:1), as well as minimum landscaped area (from 20% to 15%), than would otherwise be permitted on the existing site area and similar adjoining properties.
+Further, the proposed lot sizes and layout are not consistent with the prevailing pattern of subdivision along this section of Church Street, which all are generally rectangular in shape with areas in excess of 200sqm.
+Accordingly, the proposed variation to minimum lot size is considered to exacerbate the inconsistency of the proposal in terms of building bulk, form and scale with the existing pattern of development along this section of Church Street.